Arktika-class icebreaker: OK-900A reactors

 Over the period December 1967 to May 1970, Lenin, precursor of the Arktika and the first nuclear-propelled icebreaker, had its three OK-150 reactors, capable of 90 MW each, replaced with two OK-900 reactors, capable of 159 MW each.
 The work was carried out at the Zvezdochka yard in Severodvinsk.

 Arktika and the entire Arktika-class icebreaker fleet are outfitted with two OK-900A reactors, which deliver 171 MW each.
 Each reactor is contained in its own closed compartment and weighs 160 tonnes.
 They are shielded by water, steel, and high density concrete, and ambient radiation is monitored throughout the ship by 86 sensors.
-The reactors were originally fueled by a 90% enriched, zirconium-clad, uranium fuel.
-Those reactors still in operation today now use a 20%-90% enriched with 60% average enrichment uranium dispersed in an aluminum matrix.
+The reactors were originally fuelled by a 90% enriched, zirconium-clad, uranium fuel.
+Those reactors still in operation today now use a 20%-90% enriched with 60% average enrichment uranium dispersed in an aluminium matrix.
 The chain reaction can be stopped in 0.6 seconds by the full insertion of safety rods.

 Arktika consumes up to 200 grams of fuel a day when breaking ice.
 There are 500 kg of uranium isotopes in each reactor, allowing for at least 13.7 years between changing reactor cores.
 The used cores are extracted and replaced in Murmansk, the spent fuel reprocessed and waste disposed of at a radioactive waste plant.